Greece Pet Import Requirements

 A tattoo is an acceptable form of identification under the following conditions:

-- All rabies vaccinations after the tattoo was applied were kept current.
+• All rabies vaccinations after the tattoo was applied were kept up-to-date.
 (No rabies vaccinations were allowed to expire before boosters were administered).

 Step 4: Vaccinations